Daniel G. Kelly, Jr.

 - Recipient of the 2012 CLAY “Attorney of the Year” Award from California Lawyer magazine for “extraordinary achievement in Transactional Law” for work on the $2.5 billion acquisition of GSI Commerce Inc. by eBay

-- Frequent speaker and panelist, including at Stanford Directors’ College (three-time chair of well-regarded panel on "Role of the Lead Director") and regular teaching of “Deals” courses at Stanford and Columbia Law Schools
+- Frequent speaker and panelist, including at Stanford Directors’ College (four-time chair of well-regarded panel on "Role of the Lead Director") and regular teaching of “Deals” courses at Stanford and Columbia Law Schools

 - Listed as a leading lawyer in several legal industry publications, including: